Shippable/docs/sources/deploy/tutorial/continuous-deployment-to-kubernetes-cluster-kubectl.md

 Detailed info about `image` resource is [here](/platform/workflow/resource/image).

-> Note: If you have already implemented optional steps from [Build and Push Docker image to Docker registry](/ci/push-docker-registry/), then skip this step as you already have the image resource defined.
+> Note: If you have already implemented optional steps from [Build and Push a Docker Image to Jfrog](/ci/tutorial/build-push-image-to-jfrog), then skip this step as you already have the image resource defined.

 #####ii. `gitRepo` resource named `node_app_jfrog_config_repo`
 Your Kubernetes config files will be placed in a repo and the assembly line needs to know where to find them.
 For this e.g. configs are present in `https://github.com/devops-recipes/cd_k8s_kubectl`